Devapatel0603/express-dynamic-middlewares/README.md

 **_asyncHandler Middleware_**\
 The `asyncHandler` middleware wraps asynchronous functions to catch errors and pass them to the next middleware.
 This helps in keeping your route handlers clean and free from try-catch blocks.
 It takes two arguments one is function and second is Array to handle specific errors.
-Array is optional argument
+Array is optional argument.

 ```javascript
 app.get("/get", asyncHandler(getFunction));